MutatedTomato/Detached/README.md

 or [fork me on github](https://github.com/leonardoporro/Detached/fork).
 Thanks in advance for your help!

+# EntityFrameworkCore Compatibility
+2.1.3 was tested.
+1.x are incompatible.

 # Detached.EntityFramework
 Allows loading and saving entire entity graphs (the entity with its children/relations) at once and without extra code.